European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 </script>
 ```

->TIP: You can use this function to be notified of the completion of the EUID SDK initialization from a component that may not be the one that called `init()`.
+>TIP: You can use this function to be notified of the completion of the Client-Side JavaScript SDK initialization from a component that might not be the one that called `init()`.

 ### isLoginRequired(): boolean